icanalesm/linux-installation/openSUSE-Leap15.0/PostInstallation-MacBookPro9.2.md

 sudo zypper install --no-recommends chrony
 ```

-`systemd-timesyncd.service` is in conflict with `chronyd.service`, so disable it first
+`systemd-timesyncd.service` is in conflict with `chronyd.service`, so disable it first:

 ```
 sudo systemctl disable systemd-timesyncd.service
 ```

-and then enable `chronyd.service`
+and then enable `chronyd.service`:

 ```
 sudo systemctl enable chronyd.service
 ```

-Enable NetworkManager's dispatcher to inform chrony when the network status has changed
+Enable NetworkManager's dispatcher to inform chrony when the network status has changed:

 ```
 sudo systemctl enable NetworkManager-dispatcher.service